 Voluntary benefits such as accident insurance plans are becoming increasingly attractive to employers.
 Your clients are trying to balance costs, administrative demands and the needs of their employees — forcing many to rethink their responsibilities when it comes to employee benefits.

 At the same time, employees are now responsible for more out-of-pocket medical expenses than ever before.
 For many, financial hardship could be one injury away.
 This provides a unique opportunity for you to sell voluntary products such as accident insurance plans.
 Supplemental benefits such accident insurance coverage are becoming vital to the financial security of today’s working Americans.

 Adding supplemental accident insurance to your portfolio of product offerings allows you to provide a valuable service to your clients and increase your revenue stream.
 But, which accident insurance coverage is right for your clients?
 Here are a few questions to ask to help you evaluate plans available from different carriers.

 Q. What do accident insurance plans cover?

 A. Not all accident insurance plans are alike.
 The benefit paid depends on the type of injury and specific events during a person's treatment and recovery period.
 Look for carriers that provide coverage for an extensive range of circumstances.

-- Injury or diagnosis, such as burns, dislocations, fractures, concussions, eye injuries, and lacerations.
+- Common injuries such as burns, dislocations, fractures, concussions, eye injuries, lacerations, and brain trauma.